Buldhana district: Transport

 Buses, jeeps, two-wheelers, and railways are the common modes of transport.

-Road
+Roads

 National Highway 53 passes through Khamgaon, Nandura, and Malkapur towns in the district and Aurangabad-Buldhana National Highway 753A.
 There are many Maharashtra State Road Transport Corporation bus stands in all towns of the district.
 There are State Transport bus depots at Buldhana, Malkapur, Chikhli, Mehkar, Khamgaon, Shegaon, and Jalgaon-Jamod.

 Vehicles from Nagpur, Amravati, and Akola pass through Khamgaon, Chikhli, Deulgaonraja while going towards Jalna, Aurangabad, and Pune.
 Regular State Transport buses are available from any Maharashtra State Road Transport Corporation Bus Stand.

 National Highway 53 passes through Khamgaon, Nandura, and Malkapur Talukas in Buldhana District.